What Can Excess Shine Indicate? How to Get Rid of It?

 Posted by Mary Shoufield on

-Excess shine on the scalp, particularly for those with shaved heads or thinning hair, is a common concern.
+Excess scalp shine, particularly for those with shaved heads or thinning hair, is a common concern.
 While a healthy scalp does naturally produce oils to keep skin moisturized and protect hair follicles, too much shine can create a look that's less than desirable.
 It can detract from the appearance of natural hair and may give the impression of an oily, unkempt scalp.

 Why Does Scalp Shine Occur?